 After Dorothy Bullitt’s husband, Scott Bullitt (1897-1932), died, she took the reins of the family’s successful real-estate business with its extensive downtown holdings, and in 1947 began expanding it into what was become a media empire.
 She bought and revived a couple of failing radio stations and, in 1949, foreseeing television’s promise, and bought KRSC, Seattle’s only TV station.
 It was a great gamble -- with only 6,000 sets in all of Seattle, TV’s future was uncertain.

 Bullitt changed the call letters to KING, and set out to build local programming.
-Bullitt's passion was for programming that went beyond merely entertaining diversions with cartoons, although she would deviate with such afternoon kiddie shows as KING’s Klubhouse with Stan Boreson (b.
-1925) and Sheriff Tex's Safety Junction with “Texas” Jim Lewis (1909-1990).
+Bullitt's passion was for programming that went beyond merely entertaining diversions with cartoons, although she would deviate with such afternoon kiddie shows as KING’s Klubhouse with Stan Boreson (1925-2017) and Sheriff Tex's Safety Junction with “Texas” Jim Lewis (1909-1990).
 High-brow educational children’s fare was to help make KING a prestige broadcaster.